ebreton/prod-stack/README.md

 ### Setup

-You will have a default runnable stack set with a one-word single line: `make`

-        $ make
-        cp etc/traefik.toml.sample etc/traefik.toml
-        cp etc/db.sample.env etc/db.env
-        sed -i s/password/ul73I0PHnsQN8pW1eetFq1NVR67StMWg/g etc/db.env
-        Generated etc/db.env
-        docker-compose pull
-        ...

-But you will probably want to customize at least the two following settings:
+You will probably want to customize at least the two following settings:

 * set your own email in the `acme` section around [line 21](https://github.com/ebreton/prod-stack/blob/master/etc/traefik.toml.sample#L21).
 This will allow `traefik` to register certificates for you on Let's Encrypt.
 * set your own user for Basic Authentication (used by some services like traefik `dashboard` or `phpmemcachedadmin`).
 The default is set to _test/test_.
 Change it to your user and hashed password around [line 15](https://github.com/ebreton/prod-stack/blob/master/etc/traefik.toml.sample#L15). `htpasswd` will help you in this, check [traefic doc](https://docs.traefik.io/configuration/entrypoints/#basic-authentication) for more details

 ### Sanity checks

-You will be able to check that everything went ok either through the logs, or by running `docker ps --format 'table {{.Names}}\t{{.Image}}\t{{.Status}} ago'`
+You will be able to check that everything went ok either through the logs, or by running `make ps`

     $ docker ps --format 'table {{.Names}}\t{{.Image}}\t{{.Status}} ago' NAMES               IMAGE                           STATUS ago